Jlevbury/readme_generator/Develop/README.md

 - [Questions](#questions)

 ## Installation
-none needed
+just open the index.js file and in the terminal run the node command for the index.js file

 ## Usage
-its used for making readmes dummy
+anytime you need a professionally formatted read me

 ## License

 This project is covered under the MIT license.
 For more information see [the following link](https://opensource.org/licenses/MIT)

 ## Contributing
-credit as necesseary
+give credit where its due!

 ## Tests
-type around and find out
+generating this readme is a test of its function

 ## Questions
-For any questions, feel free to contact me at jlevesque1985@gmail.com or [visit my Github Profile.](https://www.github.com/hubbudub)
+For any questions, feel free to contact me at jlevesque1985@gmail.com or [visit my Github Profile.](https://www.github.com/jlevbury)